momoThePug/tsmodule-alias/README.md

 ```

 ## Usage
-Add this line to the main file of your app, before any code:
+Add these lines to your app's main file, before any code:

 ```js
 // www.js, index.js, main.js, etc